briansinman-cloud/Match-It/README.md

 # Match-It
-A browser game where you match the perfect image edit in five chances
+A browser game where you match the target image edit in five chances